austozi/selfhosted/fdroidserver/README.md

 ## Build

-This image makes use of the `fdroidserver` package maintained by the [Debian project](https://www.debian.org), mainly because I have been unsuccessful at building it from [source](https://gitlab.com/fdroid/docker-executable-fdroidserver) or using [the Python installer](https://pypi.org/project/fdroidserver/).
+This image makes use of the `fdroidserver` package maintained by the [Debian project](https://www.debian.org).
+It includes the Apache web server which listens on port 80.

-To build the image, execute the following in the same directory as Dockerfile:

 ```
 docker build -t austozi/fdroidserver:latest .